-Inquiry-based learning refers to any pedagogy that replaces traditional lectures and textbooks with some form of student-centered activities.
+Inquiry-based learning (IBL) refers to any pedagogy that utilizes presentations or other student-centered activities to develop in students the confidence and ability to do mathematics on their own.
 Instructors typically supply students with carefully crafted course notes consisting of a sequence of definitions, problems or theorems.
-Instructors then serve as mentors, by listening to the students, reading their work, and giving them the minimal information they need to understand the defined concepts, solve the problems, or prove the theorems.
+Instructors then serve as mentors, listening to the students, reviewing their work, and giving them the minimal information they need to understand the defined concepts, solve the problems, or prove the theorems.

 Instructors are encouraged to contact authors for guidance in the use of these course notes.